Category Archives: Danish Royals

 © Unofficial Royalty 2018

 On March 10, 1863, the future King Edward VII of the United Kingdom married Princess Alexandra of Denmark, at St. George’s Chapel, Windsor.
-It would be the first royal wedding held at St. George’s.
+It would be the first royal wedding held at St. George’s Chapel.

 Edward’s Early Life

 Prince Albert Edward was born at Buckingham Palace on November 9, 1841, the second child and eldest son of Queen Victoria of the United Kingdom and Prince Albert of Saxe-Coburg and Gotha.
 As the eldest son and heir, he was titled Duke of Cornwall from birth and created Prince of Wales just a month later.
 Known within the family as Bertie, his education began with a strict program created by his father, but he was not a very good student.
 He later studied at the University of Edinburgh, Christ Church, Oxford, and Trinity College, Cambridge.
-His hopes for a military career were denied by Queen Victoria, however, he did hold several honorary commissions.
+Queen Victoria denied his hopes for a military career, however, he held several honorary commissions.

 For more about Edward see: